bowen-upenn/GeoGrid_Bench/README.md

 - **[START_IDX]** and **[END_IDX]** define the range of question indices for inference.
 The script will run inference starting at [START_IDX] and ending just before [END_IDX] (non-inclusive).
 > 💡Note that whenever you set [END_IDX] to -1, the script will run inference from [START_IDX] until the end of the dataset.

+- If you are using internal OpenAI models accessed by an URL, add `use_url` to the command line.
+For example:

+  bash scripts/run_inference_gpt4o.sh text 0 -1 use_url

 **We provide a complete [checklist](scripts/checklist.txt) of all scripts used in our benchmark.**

 ### Step 3 - Saving Inference Results